Bulletin #4331, Ideas for Planning Thrifty Menus

 Thrifty Meals for Small Families

-Originally prepared by Nellie Hedstrom, Extension nutrition specialist
+Originally prepared by Nellie Hedstrom, Extension nutrition specialist, University of Maine Cooperative Extension.

 If you like, use the sample menus in Planning Thrifty Meals for Small Families, bulletin #4330, for a week or two.
 Then start to plan your own menus that will help you stick to your food budget.
 Here are ideas to consider: